rnihesh/tv-hack-25/server/services/langchain/README.md

 # Vector Context System for LangChain Integration

-This document explains the **Vector Context System** implementation for maintaining user/company context in AI-driven business applications using ChromaDB and LangChain.
+This document explains the **Vector Context System** implementation for maintaining user/company context in AI-driven business applications using an in-memory vector store with MongoDB persistence for metadata.

 ## 🎯 Overview

 The Vector Context System provides contextual awareness to all AI operations by:

-- **Storing business context** in ChromaDB vector database
+- **Storing business context** in an in-memory vector store (lazy-loaded from MongoDB)
 - **Retrieving relevant context** for each AI request
 - **Learning from interactions** to improve future responses
-- **Maintaining conversation memory** across sessions
+- **Maintaining conversation memory** across sessions (persisted in MongoDB)
 - **Extracting business patterns** for strategic insights

 ## 🏗️ Architecture